-NUR 4010 Research in Nursing\ (2) An overview of the

-research process designed to introduce the student to the intellectual skills needed to identify, conduct, report, and critique nursing research studies.
-Basic statistical processes are included.
-Prerequisite: Admission to the Nursing Program or RN standing. \Not available for graduate credit.
+NUR 4012 Evidence-based Practice/Research (2) An overview of research designed to introduce the student to the intellectual skills needed to identify, conduct, report and critique nursing research studies.
+Prerequisite: Admission to the nursing program or RN standing.

-NUR 4011 Professional Issues and Ethics in Nursing\

-(2) An overview of professional issues and ethics in nursing.
-Special emphasis on trends in health related legislation, credentialing, and economics and their impact on the nursing profession.
-Prerequisite: Admission to the Nursing Program or RN standing. \Not available for graduate credit.
+NUR 4013 Health Policy and Nursing Ethics (2) An overview of professional issues and ethics in nursing.
+Exploration of health policies impacting nursing practice.
+Prerequisite: Junior or RN standing.
+Not available for graduate credit.

 NUR 4020 Grief and Loss (2) A seminar designed to assist various pre-professionals to understand and deal with loss and death either in a professional capacity or on a personal basis.
 Open to nursing and nonnursing majors.
+Only offered Spring semester.